 * The photo is for reference only; the final location is tbd.

 — The story is written in a fictional setting, called Lina (lee-nuh).
 It’s seen as a smaller city, whose airport might struggle with the large, grounded flight.
 It has great features in both the urban and the natural, with varied architecture and hills and sea.
-It’s pretty, but it’s written with a bit of edge and dynamism. … The goal for production is to film in a city/location that is unique and authentic to the story.
+It’s pretty, but it’s written with a bit of edge. … The goal for production is to film in a location that is unique and authentic to the story.
 We’d build our main sets within the city (or partner with an existing hotel), plus also make good use of the selected city or area by filming in surrounding places throughout the episodes.
-Finally, we’d tailor the story to the cultural qualities (like language, music) of the location.
+Finally, we’d tailor the story to the cultural qualities of the location.

 4 It’s got the new, cool spots.